CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step1.md

    ```
    ![](media/postgre-sudo.png)

-1. The following command will be prompted on screen if you successfully connected to the MySQL server
+1. The following command will be prompted on screen if you successfully connected to the PostgreSQL server

    `postgres=#`